Boworadet Rebellion: Background

 On 24 June 1932, the People's Party overthrew absolute monarchy in Siam, a turning point in 20th century Thai history.
 After the establishment of the new regime, a series of counter-revolutionary crises threatened the new, constitutional government.
 The king accepted the new constitution as a temporary one, and took part in crafting a "permanent" constitution.
-Conservative Phraya Manopakorn Nititada, or Mano was appointed prime minister.
+Conservative Phraya Manopakorn Nitithada, or Mano was appointed prime minister.
 He later showed royalist tendencies.

 In March 1933, Pridi Banomyong, a Minister of State and a member of the People's Party, was attacked verbally by the constitutional monarch King Prajadhipok (King Rama VII) as a communist following Pridi's submission of the Draft National Economic Development Plan, or the "Yellow Cover Dossier", to the National Assembly.
 The Yellow Dossier was a plan to arrange and provide state welfare, to distribute all land to the rural poor, to intervene in private sector economic affairs, and to provide farmers more economic subsidies.
 These concepts were deemed communistic (or at least socialistic) by Prajadhipok.
 This led Thawan Ritthidet (Thai: ถวัลย์ ฤทธิเดช), a private citizen, to file a lawsuit against the king, accusing him of intervention in political, state, and economic affairs.
 The fallout over Pridi's plan divided the cabinet.
 Mano took advantage of conflicts in the People's Party to win the support of those opposed to reform in the executive.
 After securing King Prajadhipok's signature on a decree, he carried out a silent coup to dissolve the National Assembly on 1 April 1933, and used emergency decrees (such as the Anti-Communist Act) to govern.
 Pridi was immediately exiled to France.

 On 20 June 1933, a senior army officer and member of the People's Party, Colonel Lord Phahon, seized power in the 1933 Siamese coup d'état, overthrowing the government of Manopakorn.
 Phahon appointed himself the second Prime Minister of Thailand, declared that Pridi was not guilty, and invited him to return to Thailand.

-The counter-revolutionary rebellion that ensued, lead by National Salvation Group (คณะกอบกู้บ้านเมือง) under Prince Boworadet and other royalty, is often regarded as another royalist attempt to undermine the People's Party and its revolutionary government, because major participants had relations with royal family.
+The counter-revolutionary rebellion that ensued, led by National Salvation Group (คณะกู้บ้านเมือง) under Prince Boworadet and other royalty, is often regarded as another royalist attempt to undermine the People's Party and its revolutionary government, because major participants had relations with royal family.
 The rebels' chief motive declared in an ultimatum was their concern that Phahon and Pridi had "encouraged the people to despise the King Prajadhipok..."
 Others have argued that it was not only an organized royalist rebellion, but was headed by King Prajadhipok.
 The rebellion accused Pridi of communism and proclaimed that its armed struggle against the government was intended to establish real democracy in Siam.
 The government saw the rebellion as fueled by Boworadet's personal ambitions.